llooker/powered_by_modules/Use Cases/Embed a Dashboard.md

 ### Step 1: Create a Dashboard
-With in the Looker Application, create a dashboard that you would like to make publicly available on an external webpage.
+Within Looker, create a dashboard that you would like to make publicly available on an external webpage.

 ### Step 2: Generate Embed URL